mosn/htnn/site/content/en/docs/reference/plugins/limit_token.md

 | stream_response_content_path   | string | No       | GJSON path to extract content from each chunk of a streaming response. |
 | stream_response_model_path     | string | No       | GJSON path to extract model info from each chunk of a streaming response. |

+## Model Support and Future Plans

+> **Current Limitations:**
+>
+> - Only partial support for OpenAI models (`gpt-3.5-turbo-*`, `gpt-4-*`).
+> - If other models are used, token calculation will return an error and a warning log will be recorded.
+> - When a token calculation error occurs, the request will be **rejected by default**.
+>
+> **Future Plans:**
+>
+> - Support additional LLM model tokenizers.
+> - Provide model configuration files or registries that allow users to define custom token calculation rules.
+> - Add configurable error-handling policies, allowing users to choose whether to *reject* or *allow* requests when calculation fails.
+> - Gradually improve the tokenizer adaptation layer to automatically detect model types and load the appropriate rules.

 ## Example Usage